How Performables get their dependencies

 The primary benefit is the ability to create performables from static builders.

-Importantly, Tasks should never make use of [Abilities].
+Generally-speaking, Tasks should not make use of Abilities.
 Only Actions and Questions should use Abilities.